7 Reminders for Being a Better Person

 3. Listen more.

 Business owners often like to talk.
-And they should; they have a product/service that they’re passionate about and they want to world to know.
+And they should; they have a product/service that they’re passionate about and they want the world to know.
 But constant broadcasting doesn’t build relationships—whether personal or professional.
 Entrepreneurs should remember to listen more.

 Listen to everyone; your customers, employees, competitors, friends, family, and new acquaintances.
 And don’t simply listen passively—actively ask people what they think.
 Seeking input from others makes them feel valued and can provide you with information you never knew you needed.